 His work with governors, senior leaders, middle leaders and whole staff groups in many schools across the country has addressed a wide range of leadership, management, curriculum, learning and teaching issues.
 He has run a significant number of regional conferences, worked specifically with SLTs as well as leading many school based INSET days on topics such as observing T&L, whole school self evaluation, personalised learning, interpretation of performance data and school building design.

-Pat is now retired and moved to Rustington from Devon three years ago to be closer to his two daughters and one grandson.
+Pat is now retired and moved to Rustington from Devon seven years ago to be closer to his two daughters and one grandson.
 He still retains a passion for education and children’s learning.
 He hopes that in his role as Governor that the combination of this passion and his experience can help Georgian Gardens in some small way.
 His particular subject interests are Design & Technology and ICT.
-Pat currently leads the Governor's Curriculum and Standards Team.

 Miss Bowers took up post as Headteacher at Georgian Gardens in January 2018 and is a serving member of the governing body.
 Previously she was Headteacher at Rudgwick Primary School (2013 - 2017) and prior to this had experience of working in primary schools in both West Sussex and Hampshire.
 Miss Bowers is keen to ensure that all pupils at Georgian Gardens are inspired by their learning and supported to achieve the very best that they can.

 Appointed January 2006 – current term of office ends January 2022